hoprnet/hoprnet/.processes/development.md

    merged.
 Use common sense to decide when you should do which one.

-5. If a PR is deprioritised and has remained unmerged, the original author is responsible for frequenlty merging master into it so it does not diverge or closing the PR.
+5. If a PR is deprioritised and has remained unmerged, the original author is responsible for frequenlty merging master into it so it does not diverge, if PR is no longer relevant it must be closed.

 #### Releases